-The secret ingredient that that special green sauce is the Andean herb known as huacatay ("wah-ka-tay"), or Peruvian black mint.
+The secret ingredient in that special green sauce is the Andean herb known as huacatay (wah-ka-tie) or Peruvian black mint.
 Huacatay is actually from the same genus (Tagetes) as marigolds.
 Though it's easy to grow, it can be hard to find fresh or dried huacatay in North America.
 But jarred huacatay paste is often available at Latin markets.

 Queso fresco (fresh white cheese), lime juice or vinegar is often added as well.
 Your favorite pollo a la brasa takeout place probably won't be willing to share their particular recipe, but it's fun to experiment and develop your own special version.

 Peel and coarsely chop the garlic.
-Heat the oil in a small skillet and sauté the garlic in the oil over medium-low heat until garlic is fragrant and just starting to turn golden.
-Remove from heat and let cool in a skillet with the oil.
+Heat the oil in a small skillet and sauté the garlic over medium-low heat until garlic is fragrant and just starting to turn golden.
+Remove from heat and let cool in the skillet with the oil.